Longmoor Military Railway: Route

 An additional loop ran eastwards from Longmoor camp via a station at Hopkins Bridge to Whitehill Junction, completed in 1942.
-This provided circular running to the line, allowing for improved training without the need to turn trains at the terminals.
+This provided circular running to the line, allowing for improved training without the need to turn trains at the termini.

 As a training railway, it was often being constructed/deconstructed.
 The layout would often change, and at one time housed a machine which could lay 1500 yd of track a day.
 At its peak, the railway ran to over 70 mi of operational laid track and sidings.